noiryuh/pixie-zig/README.md

         },
     }});

+    // If you prefer linking with shared/static library
-    // If you already have pre-installed library pixie.linkPkg(b, exe, .{.link_pixie = .{
+    // or already have pre-installed library
+    pixie.linkPkg(b, exe, .{.link_pixie = .{
         .path = "/path/to/directory/containing/libpixie.*", // .so, .dll, .dylib
     }});